FatalError-exe/FatalError-exe/README.md

-- 👋 Hi, I’m @FatalError-exe
+- 👋 Hi, I’m Chiara
-- 👀 I’m interested in Modding, Cybersecurity, Videogames.
-- 🌱 I’m currently learning Basic coding
+- 🌱 I’m currently learning Java and HTML
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: Any
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I have a special interest for malwares, from their history to testing the actual effects on virtual machines.

 <!---
 FatalError-exe/FatalError-exe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.